Bharat Biotech seeks nod for phase-3 trials of intranasal COVID-19 vaccine as booster dose | Business

 Bharat Biotech seeks nod for phase-3 trials of intranasal COVID-19 vaccine as booster dose

-Eds Adding details of shelf life of vaccine Hyderabad, Dec.
+Eds Recasts, adds details of vaccine as booster dose Hyderabad, Dec.
 20 PTI Bharat Biotech has sought the Drug Controller General of Indias approval to conduct phase-3 trials of its COVID-19 intranasal vaccine BBV154 to use as booster dose, sources said on Monday.The application has been filed and the company is awaiting approval from the drug regulator.

 - Country: